 9 Data retention – how long will you use my personal data for?

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

-Details of the specific retention periods for different aspects of your personal data are available from our Digital Manager using the contact details set out in section 2.
+Details of the specific retention periods for different aspects of your personal data are available from our Digital Manger using the contact details set out in Section 1.3.

-If you wish to exercise any of the rights set out above, please contact our Digital Manager using the contact details set out in section 2.
+If you wish to exercise any of the rights set out above, please contact our Digital Manager using the contact details set out in Section 1.3.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.